-These instructions cover the upgrade between two major releases.
-If you need to upgrade between two maintenance releases, follow the upgrade instructions in the HDP Release Notes.
+These instructions cover the upgrade between two minor releases, such as HDP-1.3 to HDP-2.3.
+Component information has been updated for HDP-2.3.4 where appropriate.
+If you need to upgrade between two maintenance releases such as HDP-1.3.x to 1.3.10, follow the upgrade instructions in the HDP Release Notes.